What I Need to Know

 The site was created by City of Canterbury Bankstown with the assistance of Federal Member for Watson, Tony Burke, under the Anzac Centenary Arts and Culture Fund.

-Local and Family History Drop-In sessions, where residents are invited to come in for a more casual discussion about their local area and building their family tree.
+Local and Family History Drop-In sessions offer residents the opportunity to come in for a casual discussion about their local area and building their family tree.
 No bookings required.

 For more information, or to book in for a Discover Your Family Tree workshop, call 9707 9728 or email us.